Yeboster/autocomplete-obsidian/README.md

 ![Preview](https://media.giphy.com/media/UYWT3tGmpFaR2Zihfm/giphy.gif)

-> The plugin is still WIP, so if you encounter bugs please open an [issue](https://github.com/Yeboster/autocomplete-obsidian/issues/new/choose) with the steps to reproduce it.
+> The plugin is still WIP, so if you encounter bugs please open an [Github issue](https://github.com/Yeboster/autocomplete-obsidian/issues/new/choose) with the steps to reproduce it.

 ## Features
 There are the current and planned features: